How to Think About Building AI Agents in Your Organisation

 3. Review or augment manual, document-heavy processes

 Start with low-risk areas.
-Maybe it’s reviewing legal documents, validating purchase orders, or analysing site reports.
-Let the AI assist with reviewing before you hand over any autonomy.
-Often, you’ll find efficiency gains without compromising control.
+Maybe it's reviewing legal documents, validating purchase orders, or analysing site reports.
+Let the AI assist with reviewing before handing over any autonomy.
+Often, you'll find efficiency gains without compromising control.

 4. Use generative AI to analyse chat history